usdot-its-jpo-data-portal/metrics_dtg_lambda/README.md

-Setup Instructions.
+## Setup Instructions

 Prerequisites:
 - CD to root of repo
 - Python 3.6

+Deployment:
 - Create a virtualenv at the root of the repo with this command:
 `virtualenv -p python3 ./.venv_metrics_lambda_dtg`